gbif/registry/registry-service/README.md

 **[2]**

+One of the parameters that the lookup service can receive is the `datasetKey`.
+This parameter has to be used when we want to link institutions/collections within the context of a dataset.

-When the `datasetKey` param is provided and there is no exact matches we check the [occurrence mappings](https://github.com/gbif/gbif-api/blob/master/src/main/java/org/gbif/api/model/collections/OccurrenceMapping.java).
+**When the `datasetKey` param is provided and there hasn't been exact matches** we check the [occurrence mappings](https://github.com/gbif/gbif-api/blob/master/src/main/java/org/gbif/api/model/collections/OccurrenceMapping.java).
+The occurrence mappings are a way to manually map occurrences to a specific institution/collection.
-Both the `code` and the `identifier` are optional in the `OccurrenceMapping`.
-They can be used to refine the mappings when there are more than 1 possible combination within a dataset.
+An `OccurrenceMapping` contains a `datasetKey` and optionally a `code` and/or a `identifier` that can be used to refine the mappings when there are more than 1 possible combination within a dataset.
+This allows us to do things like:
+- All the occurrences from the dataset X have to be mapped to the institution I
+- All the occurrences from the dataset X and code Y have to be mapped to the institution I
+- All the occurrences from the dataset X, code Y and identifier Z have to be mapped to the institution I

+There can be as many combinations as needed.

 **[3]**